 The Newberry’s collection of city directories is not well-described in our online catalog.
-For a more comprehensive description of our collection of city directories, please consult this guide (available as a pdf file) which is organized geographically, and then chronologically within each location.
-In addition to city and county directories, the guide describes our holdings of fraternal, professional, society, and telephone directories.
+For a more comprehensive description of our collection of city directories, please consult this inventory which is organized geographically, and then chronologically within each location.
+In addition to city and county directories, the inventory describes our holdings of fraternal, professional, society, and telephone directories.

 The Newberry’s strong collection ranges in date from the late 18th-century through the middle of the 20th-century, though most directories in the collection were published between 1870 and 1930.
 Our holdings are strongest in U.S. directories (for large cities, small towns, and rural areas) but we also hold directories from Canada, Latin America, Europe, and Asia.

-The Newberry has digitzed some Chicago directories, and these are available freely online through our Chicago Ancestors website.
+The Newberry has digitized some Chicago directories, and these are available freely online through our Chicago Ancestors website.